 ViBel is a HyperGrid enabled virtual worlds network.
 The platform is based on BSD licensed software provided by the OpenSimulator Project since it was founded in January 2007.
 It was initially open sourced by Linden Lab to crowdsource code contributions for its virtual world called Second Life.

 On average, software updates are released weekly by the OpenSimulator Project Dev Team.
-The current release of ViBel is version 0.9.0.1 of June 30th 2018 (which is the exactly the same as Development version 0.9.1 on OpenSimulator GitHub https branch per June 30th 2018).
+The current release of ViBel is version 0.9.1 of March 2019 (which is the N31Mar Snail release of version 0.9.1 of the OpenSimulator GitHub https branch).

 - Large Landscapes: ViBel and all opensimulator virtual worlds offer the ability to have multiple regions combined into giant regions, resulting in highly enjoyable large landscapes, as in contrast to the 65000 sqm regions known in Second Life.